rattones/giant-monkey-test/README.md

 ## Intruction to run

-- Copy this project to a folder
+- Copy/clone this project to a folder

 - Change this line in **.env** file